Small business marketing: Strategies to grow your business

 Key takeaways

-- Look at the Four Ps method (product, price, promotion, and place) when developing marketing plans.
+- Apply the Four Ps method (product, price, promotion, and place) when developing your marketing strategy to ensure you address all essential elements that influence customer purchasing decisions.

 What is small business marketing?